First-year Orientation Advising — Summer 2022

 - Bachelor of Science in Nursing

 This step has three components and may take some time to complete.
-You will use the information in this step during your virtual advising session.
+You will use the information in this step during your academic advising session.

 1. Learn how to plan your fall semester and check out some sample schedules.

 2. Download your 2022-23 advising degree worksheets.